capriciousbased/capriciousbased/README.md

 ### Hi there Anisul Hoque Khan here 👋

-I'm a frontend developer specialising in React.
+I'm a passionate and motivated DevOps Enginner with frontend development background specialising in React.
 I enjoy building responsive, clean websites, learning new things .

 - 🔭 Working on personal projects